arc53/DocsGPT/README.md

 `./setup.sh`

-It will install all the dependencies and give you the option to download the local model or use OpenAI
+It will install all the dependencies and give you an option to download local model or use OpenAI

-Otherwise, refer to this Guide:
+Otherwise refer to this Guide:

 1. Download and open this repository with `git clone https://github.com/arc53/DocsGPT.git`
 2. Create a .env file in your root directory and set the env variable OPENAI_API_KEY with your OpenAI API key and  VITE_API_STREAMING to true or false, depending on if you want streaming answers or not